jmpolak/crypto-market/README.md

 ## Description

-CoinMarket is a website built with Nestjs.
+Coinmarket is a website built with Nestjs.
 It displays cryptocurrency prices using coinmarketcap.com API.

 ## Installation